ORCA: A Versatile Tool for Quantum Chemistry

-ORCA is a flexible, efficient, and easy-to-use general-purpose tool for quantum chemistry, emphasizing the spectroscopic properties of open-shell molecules [1].
-It contains many standard quantum chemical methods, e.g., semiempirical, DFT, and single- and multi-reference correlated ab initio methods.
-It can also treat environmental and relativistic effects.
+ORCA is a flexible, efficient, and user-friendly general-purpose tool for quantum chemistry, designed with a particular emphasis on the spectroscopic properties of open-shell molecules [1].
+ORCA includes a wide range of standard quantum chemical methods, such as semiempirical approaches, Density Functional Theory (DFT), and single- and multi-reference correlated ab initio methods.
+The software also supports the treatment of environmental and relativistic effects.

 sudo su